ColdTrick/profile_manager/README.md

 - on register error backward maintaining selected profile icon is impossible due to security reasons
 - multiselect mandatory not js enforced on register form
 - multiselect not working in walledgarden register form
-- live validation not working in walledgarden register form